NotSahilRamane/NotSahilRamane.github.io/_posts/2025-05-14-gatorade-mornings-and-discord-nights.md

 She’d still show up in the Discord server sometimes—just listening to music.
 She never asked me to join.
 But part of me wondered if she was hoping I would.

-In May 2022, out of the blue, I got a strongly worded message from her.
+In May 2022, out of the blue, while having a convo I got a strongly worded message from her.

 > “I do text.
 You don’t.
 Try to keep a balance.
 I don’t want to feel like I’m clinging onto you.
 It’s annoying badgering feeling.
 It’s nice to receive a text too.”

 I didn’t know how to respond.
 She wanted to meet again—with A, our mutual friend from school.
 A and I hadn’t spoken much since 2017, apart from a brief robotics workshop in 2019.
-Coincidentally, he was also in my engineering college—different branch.
+He was also in my engineering college—different branch.

 But the timing was awful.
 That very day, I was moving to Pune for a three-month internship.
 I told her.
 She was surprisingly calm about it.
 We agreed to catch up later.